Book reviews by

 This novel follows the life of Dorothy Hare, a rector’s daughter who lives a quiet and monotonous life in the small town of Knype Hill.

-Over the course of the novel, she embarks on a journey of self-discovery and liberation, rebelling against the strictures of her social class and the stifling expectations placed upon her by her father and the church.
+In the novel, she embarks on a journey of self-discovery and liberation, rebelling against the strictures of her social class and the stifling expectations placed upon her by her father and the church.

 Check the latest price on Amazon